Free Budapest Walking Tour by JetSettingFools.com

 Parliament Building at night, Budapest, Hungary

+MAP.
 Start the Self-Guided Walking Tour of Budapest at Night at Chain Bridge on the Pest side.
 Take a moment to marvel at the bridge from the east riverbank.

 Cross the bridge using the north walkway.
-Pause halfway across the bridge to take in the Buda Castle (up on the hill to your left).
+Pause halfway across to take in the Buda Castle (up on the hill to your left).
 At the end of the bridge, near the Lion, take in the view of Parliament down the river.

 Buda Riverside Path to Margit Bridge